 Web of Trust

-This term is normally seen in conjunction with encryption.
-Since the authority of certification authorities is disputed, having a web of trust for encrypted communications that is based on our own judgments, not somebody else's, sounds like a good idea.
+This term is normally seen in conjunction with PGP.
+Since the authority of certification authorities is disputed, having a web of trust for encrypted communications that is based on our own judgements, not somebody else's, sounds like a good idea.

-Since we need a web of trust, as described above, for several applications, anyway, we could work on making it a safe choice for encryption trust, thus providing an independent alternative to X.509 commonly employed with TLS.
+Since we need a web of trust, as described above, for several applications, anyway, PSYC2 uses it to also authenticate encryption, thus providing an independent alternative to X.509 commonly employed with TLS.